bundlewrap/bundlewrap/docs/content/items/pkg_pamac.md

         },
         "somethingelse": {
 			"when_creating": {
 	            "aur": True,   # installs package from AUR instead of official repos.
-Defaults to `false` },
+Defaults to `False` },
         }.
     }